archivesunleashed/aut-docs/current/df-results.md

 res0: Array[String] = Array(...)
 ```

-Scala automatically numbers the variables, starting at 0, so that number will increment with each statement.
+Scala automatically numbers the variables, starting at 0, so that the number will increment with each statement.
 You can then manipulate the variable, for example `res0(0)` to access the first element in the array.

 Don't like the variable name Scala gives you?